jmolivas/gatsby-gitbook-starter/content/introduction.md

 ---
-title: "Introduction"
+title: Introduction title
-metaTitle: "This is the title tag of this page"
+metaTitle: This is the title tag of this page
+contentType: none
-metaDescription: "This is the meta description"
+metaDescription: This is the meta description
+updated_at: '2019-06-14T07:11:10.630Z'
 ---

 Some introduction text.
 Lists out all the headings from h1 to h6.
 Easy to customise.